LWC-Essentials/storybook/README.md

 - Extend web-component-analyzer to better support LWC
   [https://github.com/runem/web-component-analyzer/issues/150 ](https://github.com/runem/web-component-analyzer/issues/150)
+  - Scan the lwc.config.json to enumerate the components
-  - Deduce the elemebtr name from the directory
+  - Deduce the element name from the directory of a component
   - Handle @api and other decorators
   - ...